entando/entando-docs/vuepress/docs/v7.0/tutorials/solution/entando-hub.md

 ![hub-add.png](./hub-images/hub-add.png)

 There are two ways to provide access to a Bundle Group:
-- Enter the URL for the Bundle Group source code under `Add URL Bundle`.
+- Add one (or more) bundles using `Add URL Bundle`.
-- Check `Display Contact Us button?` and enter the URL to request the Bundle Group under `Contact URL`.
-This option offers the publisher more control over Bundle Group configuration, where bundle content and permissions can be modified on a per-user basis.
+- Check `Display Contact Us button?` and enter the URL for requesting the Bundle Group under `Contact URL`.
+This option allows the owner to gather more information from the user and control access to the Bundle URLs.
+Typically, the Contact URL points to a web form on the owner's web site.
 ### Bundle Group Versions
 The list of Bundle Group Versions can be seen by clicking `View Versions` on any entry in the catalog: